 – “All people became Muslims, but as for `Amr ibn Al-`As he became a believer” (indicating that he immediately entered into a higher rank of faith than other new Muslims.
 The Hadith is reported by At-Termizi and ranked as hasan, sound hadith, by Al-Albani)

-Khalid was given the leadership of the Muslim army in many battles, without this being a concern to those companions who knew more Qur’an than him and embraced Islam years and years before him.
+Khalid was the leader of the Muslim army in many battles, without this being a concern to those companions who knew more Qur’an than him and embraced Islam years and years before him.

 The Seerah (Prophet’s biography) tells us about some battles where Khalid did take a wrong decision, due to his lack of knowledge.
 This did not discredit him or let the Prophet overshadow his talents and potential contribution to the Muslim nation.